fab44-cloud/rock-paper-scissors/README.md

-This is my first javascript project creating a rock, paper, scissors game played in the console.
+This is my first project using JavaScript.
+This project uses HTML and JavaScript to create a rock, paper, scissors game that is played in the console.